pantheon-systems/google-map-gutenberg-block/README.md

 # Map Embed Gutenberg Block for Google Maps By Pantheon
 This WordPress plugin provides a Google Maps embed block for the [Gutenberg WordPress editor](https://github.com/WordPress/gutenberg).

+This plugin **requires** either [the Gutenberg plugin](https://wordpress.org/plugins/gutenberg/) version `3.0.1` or greater or WordPress `5.0` or greater.

 ## Installation
 The Map Embed Gutenberg Block for Google Maps By Pantheon plugin can be installed just like you would install any other WordPress plugin.
 To install from GitHub simply [download the `.zip`](https://github.com/pantheon-systems/google-map-gutenberg-block/archive/master.zip) file.
 You can then either unzip it and add it to your plugins folder _or_ upload the `.zip` file when adding a new plugin in the WordPress dashboard.

 Because Google Map embes require an API key you'll need to provide a valid API key in plugin settings as well.
 See the detailed steps below.

 1. Install and activate the Gutenberg plugin if you are on a WordPress version <= `5.0`
 1. Search for 'embed-gutenberg-block-google-maps' when adding a new plugin in the WordPress dashboard **or** upload the plugin files manually to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress